Terms and Conditions

 2. How to book

-To make a booking you can contact us via our website at www.magicofmaldives.com, or by email at firstname.lastname@example.org.
+To make a booking you can contact us via our websites at www.magicofmaldives.com or www.magicmethere.com or by email at firstname.lastname@example.org or email@example.com.
 The person making the booking (the ‘lead name’) must be 18 years old or over and possess the legal capacity and authority to make the booking and accepts these booking conditions on behalf of everyone in their party.
 Whether you book alone or as a group, we will only deal with the lead name in all subsequent correspondence, including changes, amendments and cancellations.
 The lead name is responsible for ensuring the accuracy of the personal details or any other information supplied in respect of yourself and any other person travelling on the booking and for passing on any information regarding the booking or any changes made in relation thereto, to all persons travelling on such booking, including but not limited to information on schedule changes or copies of booking confirmations.

 You will need to pay a deposit at the time of booking in the amount notified to you at the time of booking.
 You may also be required to pay for any non-transferable and non-refundable items such as special air fares and any other applicable supplements due at the time of booking.
 Some airfares are booked at especially competitive rates to which airlines may attach severe restrictions.
 You will be asked to pay for these in full at the time of booking and they may be non-refundable in the event of cancellation.
 Details will be given at the time of booking.